 What Is a Resume Cover Page?

-Why Is a Resume Cover Page Necessary?
+How a Resume Cover Page Works

 Your Contact Information

-City, State, Zip Code
+City, State, ZIP Code

-Employer Contact Information (if you have it) (options for when you don't have a contact person)
+Employer Contact Information (if you have it)

-City, State, Zip Code
+City, State Zip Code

 Wrap up your cover page letter here by thanking readers for their consideration, and providing information on how you will follow up.